-This Policy outlines MSV's approach to Community Safety issues, including how MSV will deal with Anti-social Behaviour (ASB) reports directly, and how MSV will work in partnership with the community as well as other agencies, to tackle wider issues relating to Crime and Disorder, through a collaborative approach.
+This Policy outlines MSV's approach to Community Safety issues, including how MSV will deal with Anti-Social Behaviour (ASB) reports directly, and how MSV will work in partnership with the community as well as other agencies, to tackle wider issues relating to Crime and Disorder, through a collaborative approach.

-MSV is a diverse housing group, with a strong local focus.
-As a community based housing provider, one of our key aims is to work in partnership with our tenants and residents, community members, and key stakeholders, to invest in places where residents from all backgrounds feel safe, can aspire and live well.
+MSV is a diverse and inclusive Housing Group, with a strong local focus.
+As a community based Housing Provider, one of our key aims is to work in partnership with our customers and residents, community members, and key stakeholders, to invest in places where residents from all backgrounds feel safe, can aspire and live well.